Which Vitamix to Buy? Vitamix Comparison + Accessories

 As luck would turn out, a year later I was diagnosed with celiac disease and a handful of other conditions.
 It was a crazy time to say the least.
 But having my Vitamix was instrumental as I navigated a gluten-free world and opted for healthy green smoothies, nutrient-dense soups and wholesome, homemade sauces.

-Since then, I’ve learned to make SO many more recipes in my Vitamix and it’s become the #1 most used appliance in my kitchen.
+Since then, I’ve learned to make SO many more Vitamix recipes and it’s become the #1 most used appliance in my kitchen.
 I honestly use it daily.
 The versatility is unsurpassed in a kitchen appliance – because in addition to smoothies, soups and sauces, you can make nut milks, nut butters, pestos, frozen yogurt, puddings, salsas and so much more.

 As we approach the holiday season I know many of you have a Vitamix blender on your Black Friday or Santa wish-list.
 And one of the most common questions I receive from this community is “Which Vitamix blender should I buy?” or “Which Vitamix is best?”
 So today I wanted to help you out and provide a comparison of three popular Vitamix models.